eProsima-Private/AML-Dashboard/README.md

 To train a model using AML, follow these steps:

+* Note: Before starting, please ensure that at least one **Computing Node** is running to facilitate the training process.

 1. Specify the number of parallel trainings (executions) you wish to run.
 2. Define the number of iterations per execution.
 3. Set the percentage of dataset to distribute in each execution.
 4. Click on the `Train` button in the *AML Training Launcher* to initiate the training process.
 5. Once the training is completed, the model status will appear as **Finished :)** in the *AML Status*.

-* Please ensure that at least one **Computing Node** is running to facilitate the training process.

 <div align="center">
   <img src=".figures/aml-dashboard_training.png" width="750">